deejgregor/datadog-interceptors/README.md

 ## Other configuration

 * `dd.error.promote.error.tags.enable` - set this to `true` to promote the standard error tags to the Service Entry Span.
 This is to help enable Error Tracking.
-* `dd.error.set.mapping` - this is a comman-separated key=value list of tags to remap when the error status is set to true.
+* `dd.error.set.mapping` - comma-separated key=value list of tags to remap when the error status is set to true.
 This is useful for mapping custom tags to standard error tags to help enable Error Tracking).
+* `dd.trace.metric.tags` - comma-separated list of tags to copy from matching spans to generated metrics.

 ## Configuration examples